kolide/fleet/README.md

 and run the following command to create the database tables:

 ```
-docker-compose run app ./kolide prepare-db
+kolide prepare-db
 ```

 ## Docker Deployment
 This repository comes with a simple Dockerfile.
 You can use this to easily deploy Kolide in any infrastructure context that can consume a docker image (heroku, kubernetes, rancher, etc).

 To build the image locally, run: